fpedd/ees-pees/backend/README.md

 There are different classes that organize and manage the communication of the backend with webots, external controller and the supervisor.
 There is the communication class, the packetIn/Out classes, WbtCtrl class and ExtCtrl class.

 #### WbtCtrl webotsgym/com/automate/supervisor.py
 The WbtCtrl class organizes the communication with Webotscontroller/Supervisor in an autonomous way.
 It can initialize webots, environment and external controller but also compile all controllers, open webots, establish the tcp connection and start, reset and close environments.
-With this whole stack of functionalities it is managing the communication and setup for the trainingspart.
+With this whole stack of functionalities it is managing the communication and setup for the trainings part.

 #### ExtCtrl webotsgym/com/automate/extcontroller.py